brochhagen/trees/README.md

 ***
 ### Data

 The main script, `trees/evaluate.py`, expects data to be located in `data/`, with one subfolder per true tree.
-All the other XML-files in this subfolder evaluated against this true tree.
-The true should be named *gold.xml*
+All the other XML-files in this subfolder are evaluated against this true tree.
+The true tree should be named *gold.xml*

 ***